Framework Comparison

 Weaknesses

-The framework's abstraction layers can be leaky and unpredictable.
-Breaking changes between versions have been a persistent pain point.
-The permissive type system means agents can produce malformed outputs that are not caught until runtime, leading to hard-to-debug production failures.
-The sheer size of the API surface makes it difficult for teams to understand which patterns are recommended versus deprecated.
+Abstraction layers can be leaky and unpredictable.
+Breaking changes between versions persist.
+Permissive type system means malformed outputs aren't caught until runtime.
+Large API surface makes it hard to know which patterns are current versus deprecated.

 Best For